d3tourrr/NomiKin-Discord/README.md

 # Running multiple companions at once

 You can run as many companions as you'd like in one instance of this integration.
 Each companion needs its own `.env` file in the `./bots/` folder.
+You can make subdirectories inside of `./bots/` if you want to keep your crew organized, but *every* `.env` file in the `./bots/` directory will get loaded.

 ## Example